The H2 Wiki

 ...

-That is to say, when exiting a modifyIOScopedRef block, the value of ref would be reset to its value upon entering it.
+That is to say, when exiting a modifyIOScopedRef block, the value of ref would be reset to what its value was upon entering it.
 This would happen regardless of whether the block was left by normal termination or by abnormal termination (exception).

 The API